glide-browser/glide/src/glide/docs/hints.md

 Then, for the element to actually have a hint generated, it must be visible on the page and not be overlapped by another element.

-For example, if a modal is open then only elements inside the modal will have hints.
+For example, if a modal is open then only elements *inside* the modal will have hints.

 <!-- TODO: link `editable` to other docs explaining it once they exist -->

 ## Label generation

-Labels are generated using the lowercase alphabet with this priority order:
+Labels are generated using the following lowercase alphabet with this priority order:

 ```
 hjklasdfgyuiopqwertnmzxcvb